 “There is no evidence that flu shots that contain thimerosal are harmful,” says Tangela Anderson Tull, MD, an OB-GYN with Hoffman and Associates in Baltimore, Maryland.
 But there are thimerosal-free flu shots available if that would put you at ease.

-The one thing you should avoid, Dr. Anderson Tull says is FluMist, the influenza nasal spray.
+The one flu vaccine you should avoid while pregnant, Dr. Anderson Tull says is FluMist, the nasal spray flu vaccine.

 The side effects of the flu shot are the same for pregnant women as for anyone who gets a flu vaccine.
 They are typically not severe, and could include:

-- Soreness or redness where the vaccine is administered
+- Soreness or redness at the injection site

 - Muscle aches

 Most people who get a flu shot don’t experience any of these side effects.
-If side effects occur, they start right after getting the immunization, and last for 1-2 days.
+If side effects occur, they start right after getting the immunization and last for one to two days.
 In very rare cases, people can have an allergic reaction to the flu shot.
-If you have severe allergies, talk to your doctor before getting a flu shot.
+If you have severe allergies (such as an egg allergy), talk to your healthcare provider before getting a flu shot.

-Both Dr. Raiman Plummer and Dr. Anderson Tull confirm the flu shot is safe and actually passes protection to the fetus, which helps your little one at birth.
+Both Dr. Raiman Plummer and Dr. Anderson Tull confirm the flu shot is safe and actually passes protection to the developing baby, which helps your little one at birth.

 “Antibodies pass from the mom to the baby in utero,” Dr. Raiman Plummer explains.
 “Since an infant cannot get the flu vaccine until 6 months old, it is very important for the baby to be born with the antibodies.
 Infants who get the flu are at an increased risk of complications, and the vaccine will help protect against the flu during the first few months of life.”

-While the antibodies do provide protection early on, it’s important that babies over 6 months get their own flu shots.
-The antibodies that pass through the placenta and breastmilk don’t provide as much protection as a flu shot, and shouldn’t be treated as a substitute for a flu shot once a baby is old enough for his or her own, warns Dr. Anderson Tull.
+While the antibodies do provide protection early on, it’s important that babies older than 6 months of age get their own flu shot.
+The antibodies that pass through the placenta and breast milk don’t provide as much protection as a flu shot, and shouldn’t be treated as a substitute for a flu shot once a baby is old enough for his or her own, warns Dr. Anderson Tull.

 Bottom line is there is plenty of data available that supports the safety and importance of the flu vaccine in pregnancy—and you can even contribute to that ongoing research.

-“Each manufacturer, as well as the FDA, runs a pregnancy exposure registry,” Dr. Raiman Plummer explains.
+“Each manufacturer… runs a pregnancy exposure registry,” Dr. Raiman Plummer explains.
 “This registry collects and analyzes outcomes during pregnancy and monitors for potential safety events.
 Any pregnant woman is welcome to participate.”

 Find out more info about joining registries on the FDA website.